-Article XXI (J) of the State-wide Agreement between the State of New Jersey and the Council of New Jersey State Colleges Locals, AFT, AFL-CIO for July 1, 1999 to June 30, 2003, provides in part (Sub Section 4) the following:
+Article XXI (H)(5) of the State-wide Agreement between the State of New Jersey and the Council of New Jersey State Colleges Locals, AFT, AFL-CIO for July 1, 2011 to June 30, 2015, provides the following:

-A range adjustment program will be established at each College/University where full-time faculty are employed.
+There shall be a range adjustment program at each College/University where full-time faculty are employed.
 Full-time faculty members who meet or exceed the merit-based criteria established for range adjustments are eligible to be considered for and may apply for a range adjustment within rank.
 The merit-based criteria will be established by the College/University and published for the understanding of affected employees.
 The procedures for consideration will be negotiated between the College/University and the Local Union.
-The procedures for consideration utilized at the College/University, if universally applicable, or in a division, department or similar unit in which the faculty member is employed shall be fairly and equitably applied to all applicants and nominees.
+The procedures for consideration utilized in the College/University, if universally applicable, or in a division, department or similar unit in which the faculty member is employed, shall be fairly and equitably applied to all applicants and nominees.

 The following guidelines, criteria, and procedures have been established by the University for implementation of the range adjustment program for eligible full-time faculty members at William Paterson University.

 - The President of the University or his/her designee, after consultation with the Union, shall announce the number of available range adjustments at each rank, on or before October 1st.

 - Applications will be filed and processed in the spring of each academic year based on the established calendar for the Faculty Range Adjustment Program.
 The President, after negotiations with AFT, Local 1796, shall develop a calendar setting forth range adjustment procedures which shall be published and distributed annually to all eligible full-time faculty.
 Candidates shall adhere to the dates set forth in the calendar.